aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 - __6.18__ In steps 6.12 through 6.18, you have changed the database root password from being a parameter to being a random string value.

 - __6.19__ Deploy the new LampParent.yaml as a *stack* (not a StackSet) in the administrative region (us-east-1).
-Use *LampParent* for the stack name and any 8-32 alphanumeric password.
+Use *LampParent* for the stack name.

 - __6.20__ When the deployment is complete, you will again see two additional stacks, one of which is nested as shown below.